happygoalvin/All-About-Swords-Express/README.md

 The second collection is a pre-defined info of tags that the user can select.

 The first collection forms the bulk of the project and fully supports CRUD operations.

+## Routing

+User can GET, POST, PUT, DELETE sword info from `/swords` route

+User can GET tags from `/tags` route

 # 3. Technologies Used